 The Layout Builder offers the handy “Layout” button near each node that leads you to its individual layout customization page.
 The procedure is the same as in creating a layout for a content type.

 Creating different layouts within the same content type

 We see how Layout Builder can build articles pages, but let’s now complicate things a little and review a special case.
 What if you are using the same content type for several actual types of content, and want your website to generate different layouts for them?

 That was exactly the case with one of our customers.
 They wanted different layouts to be generated for every content type on the homepage and on the content listing page.
 A select list menu was used to switch between the actual types of content within the same content type, which was based on the “list” field.
 According to this field value, specific types of content were filtered out in Views for homepage and content listing page.

 The Layout Builder could be helpful here.
 If the Views is based on ‘Content,” it can choose a specific view mode.
 And it is awesome that the Layout Builder module can create layouts for particular view modes within the same content type!

 View modes can be registered in the “Manage Display” tab of the content type, and each of them needs to have the “Use Layout Builder” option enabled, and each will have its own “Manage Layout” button.

-When we worked with this customer, the Layout Builder was in alpha and we successfully used a different solution, which involved Display Suite and Twig templates.
+When we worked with this customer, the Layout Builder was in alpha, and we successfully used a different solution, which involved Display Suite and Twig templates.
 Every case is unique, and deserves a special approach.

 Let’s build the perfect layout for your website pages!

 We have made a little overview of creating layouts in Drupal 8 with the Layout Builder.
 Let your website have beautiful and properly arranged layouts that work exactly according to your wishes.
-Just contact our Drupal development team, and we will select the optimal tools from Drupal’s “treasury,” as well as apply customization when needed, to build you the layouts that you will love!
+Just contact our Drupal development company, and we will select the optimal tools from Drupal’s “treasury,” as well as apply customization when needed, to build you the layouts that you will love!